kleymik/treacl/README.md

 (the README.org best viewed raw or in org-mode)

-Treacl - simple examples which exploit making class instance attributes' dynamic
+Treacl - simple examples which exploit making class instances' attributes dynamic

-2020-05-18 published to github as a work in progress 2018-06-02 Treacl - yet another variation on similar datatypes in various interpreted languages.
-2010-02-01 tdict.py python2 tree dict
+-   2020-05-18 published to github as a work in progress
+-   2018-06-02 Treacl - yet another variation on similar datatypes in various interpreted languages.
+-   2010-02-01 tdict.py python2 tree dict

 # Introduction<a id="sec-1" name="sec-1"></a>